 Chairman / Founder

 Alex Meyer is a Partner at Origin Ventures.
 Previously, he served as Vice President for Global Business Development at SAP and has held senior operating and advisory roles at multinational management consulting firm Deloitte and Hollywood based House of Blues.
 A seasoned international executive, he has traveled and done business globally including some of the world's most challenging developing markets and has addressed international gatherings of the United Nations, World Bank, World Investment Forum, and others.
-Previously, Mr. Meyer served clients with multinational management consulting firm Deloitte.
-He was also previously Director of Operations for Hollywood based House of Blues, Inc.

 An active early stage investor, Alex is the founder and chairman of the Harvard Business School Alumni Entrepreneurship Council of Chicago managing the HBS Angels, recognized as one of Chicago’s most active early stage investors, the HBS Global Alumni New Venture Competition for the U.S. Central Region, and the Distinguished Speaker in Entrepreneurship & Venture Capital series.
 Mr. Meyer is a member of the Harvard Business School Alumni Board of Directors where he serves on the Executive Committee.
 He is President Emeritus of the Harvard Business School Club of Chicago and has served on the board of the HBSCC Charitable Fund.

 Mr. Meyer has contributed to a variety of entrepreneurship and innovation programs at Harvard University, University of Chicago, University of Illinois, Northwestern, IIT, and Endeavor as a judge, lecturer, advisor, and international selection panelist and co-authored the Harvard Business School case: Rising from the Ashes - The Emergence of Chicago’s Entrepreneurial Ecosystem (HBS Press).
 He served on Mayor Rahm Emanuel’s tech and economic development delegations to Boston, London, Israel, Tokyo, and Beijing.
 Alex is the founder and past-president of the Society for Business & Management in Engineering, now the National Organization for Business & Engineering (NOBE), and a recipient of the NOBE Lifetime Dedication Award.